MaxSydow/Identifying-Internet-Outages-Using-NLP-With-Twitter/README.md

 # About

-This is a project proposal, and hypothetical summary of implementation used in my capstone project for my B.S. in Data Analytics at Western Governors University.
+This is a summary of my capstone project for my Bachelors in Data Analytics at Western Governors University (2020).
+The business need related purpose of it was to use natural language processing to allow an internet service provider to take a more pro-active approach in outage detection.

+# Contents

+## Project Summary

+## Code Overview

+## Project Methodology

+## Vizualization Examples

 ## Project Summary